Hyphen-ated/trackerserver/readme.md

 Running
 -------

-* To run it, first (register your application on Twitch)[https://www.twitch.tv/settings/connections].
+* To run it, first register your application on Twitch ( https://www.twitch.tv/settings/connections )
 * Set up a database with the schema in `createdb.sql`.
   * For SQLite3: `sqlite3 database.sqlite < createdb.sql`
 * Edit `options.yaml`:
-  * Ensure that it points to the database.
+  * Ensure that the sqlite database file it's trying to point to is in a writeable location.
   * Ensure that it has your client ID from Twitch.
   * Ensure that it has the right path for the log files.
 * Start it with: `java -jar target/trackerserver-1.0-SNAPSHOT.jar server options.yaml`